kjantzer/bui/presenters/form-control/README.md

 </form-control>
 -->

-> NOTE: quill.js doesn't like the shadowDOM
-> NOTE: placeholder is not yet supported

 #### Attributes
 - `value`
+- `placeholder`

+> NOTE: current quill.js doesn't like the shadowDOM so we are using a forked version
+> that has changes made to work inside the shadowDOM; however, the changes
+> may still have some issues in certain browsers – see https://github.com/quilljs/quill/pull/2337

 ## `<select-field>`